Skip to main content

 2 mentions Positive Neutral Negative

-Players find the grinding aspect of the game tedious, particularly due to repetitive tasks like collecting items to progress, which detracts from the overall experience.
-The exploration often feels aimless, with lengthy wandering in catacombs that seem to serve only to extend gameplay rather than enhance the narrative.
+Players find the grinding aspect of this game to be tedious, particularly due to excessive wandering in catacombs that seem to serve only to extend gameplay duration without adding meaningful content.

 • “Parts of it involve a lot of tedious wandering in catacombs that serve no other purpose than to pad out the game time.”